chilikasha/tinytools/README.md

 - [Folder Peek](https://sindresorhus.com/folder-peek) - quickly access documents, files, folders, and apps from the menu bar.

+- [HazeOver](https://hazeover.com/) - fade all open apps' windows out except the front one.

 - [Hyperkey](https://hyperkey.app/) - convert the `caps lock` key or any modifier keys to the hyper key, all four modifiers combined: ⌃⌥⌘⇧.
 The hyper key acts as an additional modifier key that you can use in any app with keyboard shortcuts.

-- [Hungrymark](https://zhengying.github.io/hungrymark/) provides quick access to your collected URLs, local favorite files, folders, apps.

 - [Itsycal](https://www.mowglii.com/itsycal/) - a tiny menu bar calendar: quickly have a month view and see your events with one click.
   > Alternatives: [Dato](https://sindresorhus.com/dato) and [Day-O](https://shauninman.com/archive/2020/04/08/day_o_mac_menu_bar_clock_for_catalina).